NenadWritesDocs/docosaurus_nenad/my-website/docs/Portfolio/Onboarding guide for backend developers.md

 Your Peregrine X application is now running locally and accessible at: [http://Grain.local.peregrinex.com](http://Grain.local.peregrinex.com).
 Proceed to initialize the database setup in your browser and populate your database with data.

-Feel free to reach out to the team if you encounter any issues during this setup process.